Motivation

 For example, the value-judgment “being cold is bad” will generate the immediate motivation to put on a jacket before going outside.
 Then you will act to reduce that motivation by putting on a jacket.
 You will experience a very small amount of pain when the motivation to put on the jacket is created, and a very small amount of pleasure when the motivation to put on the jacket is satisfied.

-Think about all the little things that you do during a day.
+Think about all the little things that you do in a typical day.
 Each of those actions had to be motivated.
 Some little bit of motivation was assigned to it, and then satisfied by doing it.

-Homunculus fallacies are a common pitfall in reasoning about the mind/brain.
-The homunculus fallacy is a type of conceptual question-begging.
-It explains some aspect of consciousness in terms that presuppose a deeper level of consciousness: agency inside the agent.
-An example is thinking of motivation as “pursuing pleasure and avoiding pain”.
+Thinking of motivation as “pursuing pleasure and avoiding pain” is a homunculus fallacy.
 There is an element of truth to this metaphor, but it is also misleading.
 Pursuit and avoidance are behaviors, and thus they require motivation.
 When a lion pursues a gazelle, the lion is motivated to catch the gazelle, because the lion values that outcome positively.
 The gazelle avoids the lion, because the gazelle is motivated to escape, and negatively values being caught.
 Pursuit and avoidance depend on motivation and value-judgments.
 Thus, they cannot explain motivation or value-judgments.

 Likewise, it is a fallacy to consider pain a punishment and pleasure a reward.
 What makes something a punishment is that it causes pain.
 What makes something a reward is that it causes pleasure.
 Pain does not cause pain.
 Pleasure does not cause pleasure.